annawaterhouse/auth-api-practice/README.md

 # React + Vite

-Practice exercise for working with APIs.
+Project to begin working with APIs.
 Minimally styled with SCSS.